Appearance

 Direction convention: F means the coordinates follow the path direction and can be used as-is.
 T means coordinates are reversed — the list of GPS coordinates needs to be reversed to get the actual direction of intended travel.
 When flipping a series of segments, the entire link ordering must also be reversed, not just individual segment coordinates.

-Offsets: The matched OSM linestring typically differs from the submitted path because OSM ways have fixed lengths.
-Positive offset values represent the additional distance that the OSM endpoints extend beyond the input linestring endpoints.
-To get the overlap of the matched first/last OSM IDs against the target linestring, subtract the offset value from the OSM segment length.
+Offsets: The matched road network linestring typically differs from the submitted path because road segments have fixed lengths.
+Positive offset values represent the additional distance that the road segment endpoints extend beyond the input linestring endpoints.
+To get the overlap of the matched first/last segment IDs against the target linestring, subtract the offset value from the segment length.

-The H3 system enables efficient spatial indexing for viewport-based data loading.
-The service exposes endpoints for encoding and decoding geographic features into H3 hex indices:
+The hexagonal tiling system enables efficient spatial indexing for viewport-based data loading.
+The service exposes endpoints for encoding and decoding geographic features into hexagonal indices:

 | Endpoint | Description |